Journal of Moral Theology: History

 The journal was established by David Matzko McCarthy of Mount St. Mary's University, then the Fr.
 James M. Forker Professor of Catholic Social Teaching.
 He received considerable assistance from Joshua Hochschild, who was the Mount’s Dean of the College of Liberal Arts at that time, and from David Cloutier and William Mattison III, who edited the inaugural issue (January 2012).
 McCarthy’s work on the journal started in early in 2009, and by the end of the year, an intrepid editorial board was formed.

-The initial board membership was constituted by Melanie Barrett, University of St. Mary of the Lake/Mundelein Seminary; Joseph Capizzi, The Catholic University of America; David Cloutier, The Catholic University of America; Kelly Johnson, University of Dayton; M. Therese Lysaught, Loyola University Chicago; Bryan Massingale, Fordham University; William C. Mattison III, University of Notre Dame; Jeanne Heffernan Schindler, John Paul II Institute; Christopher P. Vogt, St. John’s University.
-David McCarthy is the Associate Provost at Mount St. Mary’s University.
+The initial board membership was constituted by Melanie Barrett, Joseph Capizzi, David Cloutier, Kelly Johnson, M. Therese Lysaught, Bryan Massingale, William C. Mattison III, Jeanne Heffernan Schindler, and Christopher P. Vogt.
 The current editorial board can be found here.

 In 2016, Jason King took on the role of associate editor, and in 2017, he became the editor.
 In 2019, M. Therese Lysaught joined the editorial staff as associate editor, and then moved into the editor role in 2022.
 Dr. Lysaught is a professor in the Stritch School of Medicine at Loyola University Chicago.

-In 2022, the journal was incorporated as an independent not-for-profit.
+In 2022, the journal was incorporated as an independent not-for-profit publisher.

 Current Operations

 In 2021, the journal launched the collaborative "Global Theological Ethics" book series with Catholic Theological Ethics in the World Church, published online and in print with the JMT's long-time hard-copy partner Wipf and Stock.
-A listing of published titles can be found here.
+Open-access versions of published titles can be found here.

 In 2022, the editorial staff was reorganized and expanded to encompass a senior editor, managing editor, four associate editors, and an editorial assistant, in addition to the long-standing roles of editor and editor emeritus.
 The current editorial staff can be found here here.

+In 2023, the journal launched the collaborative "Theological Investigations of Artificial Intelligence" book series with the AI Research Group of the Centre for Digital Inquiry of the Holy See's Dicastery for Culture and Education.
+These books are also published online and in print with the JMT's long-time hard-copy partner Wipf and Stock.
+Open-access versions of published titles can be found here.

 The Journal of Moral Theology is available full text in the ATLA Religion Database with ATLASerials® (RDB®), a product of the American Theological Library Association, and also on the EBSCO database.
+It is additionally indexed in: